 Implementation Of Tree Traversal Algorithm:

 Implementation of the Tree Traversal Algorithm is a multistage process.
 It will go through different functions.
-Also, one needs to be very clear in function, structure, and pointer to implement such things.
+Also, one needs to be very clear in the function, structure, and pointer to implement such things.
 Also, knowing the linked list will be a cherry on the cake.

-The below tree structure is going to be implemented using the code.
+The tree structure is going to be implemented using the code.
 The code will first develop the tree.
 Then it will do Tree Traversal Operations on it.
 After that, it will provide the result of Tree Traversal.

 The above tree will develop after providing value to it.
 Then the Tree Traversal Algorithms will act on it.